gher-uliege/DIVAnd_HFRadar.jl/README.md

 # Installation

-Install DIVAnd_HFRadar.jl in julia 1.5 or later with the folling command executed in Julia:
+Install DIVAnd_HFRadar.jl in [julia](https://julialang.org/downloads/) 1.5 or later with the following command executed in Julia:

 ```julia
 using Pkg